-QAI Fellow in Statistical Consulting (2 positions): QAI Consulting Fellows are a key part of the QAI’s statistical consulting practice, supporting projects and providing advice to faculty and students on research projects across campus.
-Fellows work with Casey Pattanayak (QAI Director) to prepare for consulting meetings; participate in these meetings; and conduct follow-up work with researchers.
+QAI Intern in Statistical Consulting: QAI Consulting Interns are a key part of the QAI’s statistical consulting practice, supporting projects and providing advice to faculty and students on research projects across campus.
+Interns work with Casey Pattanayak (QAI Director) to prepare for consulting meetings; participate in these meetings; and conduct follow-up work with researchers.
 As appropriate, consulting interns meet with student researchers on their own to provide statistical support.
 Students in these positions will be exposed to a variety of statistical techniques and their practical applications - this is an apprenticeship in statistics, particularly recommended for students wondering what it’s like to be a statistician.
-Requires QR/STAT 260, STAT 318, or QAI summer course completed.
 Approx 5 hours/week.
+Open to students who have completed STAT 260, STAT 318, or the QAI Summer Program.

 Assistant for QAI projects in blended learning or online resources: Our expanding online resources allow us to offer statistics material to students and the public during the winter, summer, or any time.
 This position involves finding and creating pedagogical examples, recording screencaptures, editing video, creating online questions and more.

-QAI Consulting Fellow for Bayer Pharmaceuticals (2 positions): New!
-The QAI has partnered with Bayer Pharmaceuticals to provide expert statistical advice, particularly on non-randomized, observational drug trials.
+QAI Consulting Fellow for Bayer Pharmaceuticals: The QAI partnered with Bayer Pharmaceuticals to provide expert statistical advice, particularly on non-randomized, observational drug trials.
 Tasks involve reading and providing feedback on study concepts, proposals, protocols, and data analyses, reading related medical and statistical papers, and participating in conversations with Bayer statisticians and researchers.
 Requires QR/STAT 260, STAT 318, and/or QAI Summer Course.
 This is an especially good fit for students planning to take QR/STAT 309 in spring 2019.
 This student reports to Casey Pattanayak.
 Approx 5 hours/week.

 Matlab and Python Tutor for the Sciences: This tutor holds evening office hours for students in science courses that rely on computation.
 No particular course is required as a prerequisite, but experience with matlab and python is needed.
 We would also like to know whether you have any background in physics, chemistry, or other sciences, though this isn’t necessarily required.